Skip to Main Content

 How do I find my federal student loan servicer?

-Depending on your servicer, you may be able to manage your repayment via the Federal Student Aid website or via your service’s separate site.
-Either way, it’s critical to gain access so you can take steps like changing your repayment plan, make payments, or request forbearance or deferment.
+Depending on your servicer, you may be able to manage your repayment via the Federal Student Aid website or via your servicer’s separate site.
+Either way, it’s critical to gain access so you can take steps like changing your repayment plan, making payments, or requesting forbearance or deferment.
 Plus, some servicers will give you a discount of 0.25 percentage points for enrolling in autopay.

 What does a federal student loan servicer do?